Gregor-Mendel-Institute/SNPmatch/README.md

 ## Installation & Usage

 The below steps deal with running SNPmatch on a local machine.
-This package is only tested in Python 2.
 Also consider using Nextflow when implementing it on your cluster, we have provided best practices scripts [here](https://github.com/rbpisupati/nf-snpmatch).

 ### Installation using conda